I started on this journey because I was worried about the planet.

 Laura Trotta is…

-one of Australia’s leading home sustainability experts.
-She has a Bachelor of Environmental Engineering, a Masters of Science (in Environmental Chemistry) and spent 11 years working as an environmental professional before creating her first online eco business, Sustainababy, in 2009.
+one of Australia’s leading sustainability experts.
+She has a Bachelor of Environmental Engineering (with first class honours), a Masters of Science (in Environmental Chemistry) and has 25 years experience in sustainability (including 13+ years experience as an engineer helping big businesses reduce their emissions and environmental impact).

-With a regular segment on ABC Radio and with her work featured in publications like Nurture Parenting, My Child Magazine, I Quit Sugar, 1 Million Women and The Guardian, Laura is an eco thought leader who’s not afraid to challenge the status quo.
+With a regular segment on ABC Radio and with her work featured in publications like Nurture Parenting, My Child Magazine, Sydney Morning Herald, I Quit Sugar, 1 Million Women, The Guardian and Studio 10, Laura is an eco thought leader who’s not afraid to challenge the status quo.

 A passionate believer in addressing the small things to achieve big change, and protecting the planet in practical ways, Laura lives with her husband and two sons in Adelaide, South Australia.